dlock8/InterconnectIO_Master/README.md

 * [`master.c`](master.c) is the main source file for the firmware.
 * [`CMakeLists.txt`](CMakeLists.txt) contains build instructions for CMake, including how to build the SCPI library.
 * [`pico_sdk_import.cmake`](pico_sdk_import.cmake) was (as usual) copied verbatim from the Pico SDK and allows CMake to interact with the SDK’s functionality.
+* [`raspberrypi-swd.cfg`](raspberrypi-swd.cfg) need to be copied on openocd interface folder (../.pico-sdk/openocd/0.12.0+dev/scripts/interface/) if GPIO pins is used to debug project.

 ## Installation

-* The Files master.uf2 contains the firmware to be loaded on the Pico RP2040 board using USB cable and boot button.
+* The Files INTERCONNECTIO_MASTER.uf2 contains the firmware to be loaded on the Pico RP2040 board using USB cable and boot button.
 * When software loaded, the Pico board should be installed on the location marked MASTER on interconnectIO Board.
 * On board Pico Led will flash slowly (heartbeat) on power ON.
-* Loading master.uf2 will trigger the watchdog, resulting in a burst of beeps during the boot sequence to signal the watchdog timeout.
+* Loading INTERCONNECTIO_MASTER.uf2 will trigger the watchdog, resulting in a burst of beeps during the boot sequence to signal the watchdog timeout.
 Only cycling the power ON/OFF will reset the watchdog trigger flag.

 ## Beep code